DFE-Digital/check-childrens-barred-list/adr/00002-reuse-existing-architecture.md

 ## Context

-Check the Children's Barred List is a monolithic Rails application and should use a similar architecture to other monoliths, like [Find a lost TRN](https://github.com/DFE-Digital/find-a-lost-trn).
+Check the Children’s Barred List is a monolithic Rails application and should use a similar architecture to other monoliths, like [Find a lost TRN](https://github.com/DFE-Digital/find-a-lost-trn).